gtk-kn/gtk-kn/docs/contact-us/index.md

 ## Support the Project

-💖 If you’d like to financially support gtk-kn, please visit our [Sponsor page](../sponsor/index.md).
+💖 If you’d like to financially support `gtk-kn`, please visit our [Sponsor page](../sponsor/index.md).